 So he didn't see Brady throw at all?

-Maybe McCourty’s joking around was illuminating: would he be so cheerful if there was a serious danger that Brady could be out?
+In a way, McCourty's joking around was the first illuminating moment of the day: Would he be so cheerful if there was a serious danger that Brady could sit out?
 You had to figure not.
-Brady has staunchly played through all kinds of injuries throughout his 18-year career — broken fingers, cracked ribs, sore ankles, stress fractures — without letting a complaint sideline him.
-This season he has battled a bad shoulder and an Achilles problem.
+Brady has staunchly played through injuries throughout his 18-year career — broken fingers, cracked ribs, sore ankles, stress fractures — without letting a complaint sideline him.
+This season he has battled a bad shoulder and an Achilles' problem.
 Though he has missed assorted midweek practices, he has always played.
-He hasn’t missed a game, in fact, since 2008, when he blew his anterior cruciate ligament.
+He hasn't missed a game, in fact, since 2008, when he blew out his anterior cruciate ligament.
 He is not likely to miss this one.

 "The team always knows Tom is doing a ton of things to make sure he's always prepared and ready to be out there on the field," McCourty said.
 "He's a guy that I think none of us ever worry about him being ready to play football."